AndrewKeymolen-zz/EverydayManga/README.md

 ## Installation

 Feel free to use the code in the server.js file.
+I did not include the panels in this repo, nor the config file with the different keys.

 ## Usage